hugomelendez/openshift-cicd-pipelines/docs/workshop/example2/README.md

 # Example 2 - CI Pipeline

-In this example we start using an integration pipeline with a simple Jenkins deployment.
+In this example an integration pipeline is used with a simple ephemeral Jenkins instance.

 ## Steps